Philosophy, Politics and Economics (PPE)

 The problems of Economics are familiar to us from the newspapers and television.
 The economics of unemployment, inflation and taxation, the role of the government in the provision of education, health and other public services, intervention in the private sector and regulation, problems of world trade and growth and international justice, are all inescapable issues for an intelligent observer of the contemporary scene.
 It is towards the understanding of these issues that Economics is directed, and it is that challenge which makes Economics such an important discipline.

-The method of study is to start with the fundamental economic sectors and institutions in an economy.
-Households, differentiated according to size, income and social class, offer labour services, purchase consumer goods and save.
+The method of study is to start with the fundamental economic actors in an economy.
+Households, differentiated according to size, income and other endowments, offer labour services, purchase consumer goods and save.
 Firms, differentiated by size and industry, undertake production and investment.
-Trade unions operate in the labour market.
-Banks and other financial institutions operate the financial system.
+Trade unions, banks and other institutions operate in their respective sectors.
 Governments form a major part of all advanced economies, and are involved in regulation and production themselves.
-For each set of economic sectors, we propose theoretical models to explain their behaviour and performance.
-These models are then compared with the evidence and amended accordingly.
+For each type of economic actors we propose theoretical models to explain their behaviour and performance.
 The next stage is to put all the models together, and examine the workings of the system as a whole.
-At this point we may be interested in the aggregate performance of the economy as a whole.
+At this point we are mostly interested in the aggregate performance of the economy; direct and indirect effects of shocks and policy interventions.
 If the system is subjected to a shock from the outside (a sudden rise in the price of oil, for example), how does it adjust?
 And how might the government respond to the problems created?
 Alternatively, we may look at more fundamental issues, like the efficiency of the price system in regulating production in the economy, or the wider issues of capitalism versus socialist planning.

 The development and testing of theoretical models has become much more logically rigorous in recent years, with a considerable emphasis on Mathematics in exposition.
 So a logical mind and willingness to acquire some mathematical skills are essential to success in the subject.
 However, it is not all "scientific" model building.
 The best economists are still those who can see into the essential features of an economic problem, and can distinguish fruitful approaches to understanding it.
 That requires an intelligent understanding of institutions (and here the links with Politics and Sociology are vital), and an awareness that solutions to economic problems raise thorny ethical issues (and here there are important links with Moral Philosophy).
 Economics as a discipline is intellectually very demanding: but the satisfaction and insight that it gives makes the effort well worthwhile.